What is Spark – Apache Spark Tutorial for Beginners

 2. What is Spark?

 Apache Spark is a general-purpose & lightning fast cluster computing system.
-It provides high-level API.
-For example, Java, Scala, Python and R. Apache Spark is a tool for Running Spark Applications.
+It provides a high-level API.
+For example, Java, Scala, Python, and R. Apache Spark is a tool for Running Spark Applications.
 Spark is 100 times faster than Bigdata Hadoop and 10 times faster than accessing data from disk.